Journey to Marathon

 Running taught me to check my feet more.
-Runners have to check their feet all the time — check for blisters, toenail situations, heel cracks, or any number of injuries.
+Runners have to check their feet all the time —check for blisters, toenail situations, heel cracks, or any number of injuries.
 You need to keep your toenails short to avoid black toenails.
 You need to take care of blisters because you can’t run, let alone walk, with bad blisters.
-As T1Ds we also have to make sure our feet are in good shape, but I never really paid that much attention to them before (sorry doctors).
+As people with type 1 diabetes (T1Ds) we also have to make sure our feet are in good shape, but I never really paid that much attention to them before (sorry doctors).
 Now I’m happy to say I check my feet every day.

 Running taught me to eat right.
 I looked in my fridge recently and my boyfriend pointed out how, at this time last year, the fridge was full of soda and what was now the running drawer used to be the candy drawer, and how amazing was that switch?!
 He was right.
 I gave up soda, both diet and regular for lows.
 I had better low snacks with more natural ingredients, not just candy with high fructose corn syrup or other disgusting additives and preservatives.
 I had replaced things with healthier snacks, bars, Kombucha and water.
 I also eat better meals and food in general.
 I eat healthier and more than I ever have, because in order for my body to perform, it needs to have the right fuel.